HL7/davinci-pas/fsh/ig-data/input/pagecontent/regulations.md

 * May use a business associate or clearinghouse as an intermediary to achieve compliance

 ### HIPAA Regulations
+As of the publication of this implementation guide, the following are references to the applicable federal regulations regarding the use of specific transactions for prior authorization:

-Title II, Subtitle F -- Administrative Simplification of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) (Public Law 104-191, H. R. 3103, Kennedy-Kassebaum Bill) which amends Part C of Title XI of the Social Security Act, and is codified starting at 42 U.S.C. §1320d
+* Title II, Subtitle F -- Administrative Simplification of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) (Public Law 104-191, H. R. 3103, Kennedy-Kassebaum Bill) which amends Part C of Title XI of the Social Security Act, and is codified starting at 42 U.S.C. §1320d
+* 45 CFR Part 162 Subpart M - Referral Certification and Authorization

 The following is an excerpt from the CFR for referral certification and authorization (relevant sections bolded).
 > § 162.1302   Standards for referral certification and authorization transaction.